-Sometimes you may need to compare glyph sets of two or more opened fonts.
-FontLab VI has a special command for that.
-It only checks the glyphs’ presence in the font by their names, it doesn’t analyze glyph contents or Unicode.
+Sometimes you may need to compare two or more opened fonts.
+FontLab has a special command for that.
+It can check glyph sets of two fonts comparing glyph names.
+It also can analyze glyph contents to compare font designs.

 To compare font glyph sets, select two or more fonts in the Fonts panel and choose the Font > Compare Fonts menu command.
 The dialog with comparing results will appear: